cocos/cocos-docs/en/cocos-service/agc-crash.md

 - Use Cocos Creator to open the project that needs to be connected to Crash service.

-- Since the Crash service uses the HUAWEI Analytics Kit to report crash event, please enable the [Analytics Kit (HMS Core)](./hms-analytics.md) before integrating the Crash Service.
+- Since the Crash service uses the HUAWEI Analytics Kit to report crash event, please enable the [Analytics Kit (HMS Core)](./hms-analytics.md) before integrating the Crash service.

 - Click on **Panel -> Service** in the menu bar to open the Service panel, select Crash service to go to the service detail page, and then click on the **Enable** button in the top right to enable the service.
 For details, please refer to the Cocos Service [Operation Guide](./index.md#usage) documentation.